 301.1 General.
 Spray-applied foam plastic insulation shall comply with the requirements as stated in Table 1.
 Where the number of test specimens is not specified in the applicable test methods, a minimum of five specimens shall be used.

-Exception: Spray-applied foam plastic insulation used in roofing applications shall comply with the requirements in Table 1 and either ASTM C1029, Type III or IV or ASTM D7425.
+Exception: Spray-applied foam plastic insulation used in roofing applications shall comply with the requirements in either ASTM C1029, Type III or IV, or ASTM D7425, as applicable.

-TABLE 1—PHYSICAL PROPERTIES OF SPF INSULATION BY APPLICATION